bjornmeansbear/lectureScripts/ASustainableDesigner.md

 … and the director, Sue Spaid, had an exciting exhibition planned, with Artists using farming as their main form of practice and expression: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
 We designed a book for the exhibition.

 I had a goal to make the book "sustainable."
 These were mainly sustainability focused artists, how could I better represent ecological inventiveness in the printed design?
-In the end the only thing that made the production of this book "sustainable" was that it was printed on demand.
+In the end the only thing that made the production of this book "sustainable" was that it was printed on demand, and printed using recycled, unbleached paper.

 Visually, the book was meant to critique commercial farming — juxtaposing more artistic graphics over an extremely constrained grid based on aerial photography of commercial farmland.
 The book intends to say something different, but generally conforms to common standards of "good" modernist layout.
 Other than a minor production method improvement, it's the same … !

 There was a glimmer of something else though: Reuse of a format! (or maybe "constraint" or "systems" from _The Sustainabilitist Principles_ ???).
-Sue had worked on an exhibition 10 years earlier called _Ecovention_.That book was an 8x8 square.
+Sue had worked on an exhibition 10 years earlier called _Ecovention_.
+That book was an 8x8 square.
 So we made _Green Acres_ an 8x8 square to match as a collection.

 ## Ecovention Europe